 Barton has appeared in several Asylum films and that’s what Angels Fallen frequently resembles.
 That and the non-Asylum Obsidian Hearts, though that was directed by Rene Perez (Death Kiss, Volcano Zombies), which is just as bad.
 Director Ali Zamani (Maul Dogs, Opus of an Angel) manages to put together a few good action scenes but most of the film falls flat.
 Unlike Jem (Nasia Jansen) who’s anything but flat, and provides the film’s highlights, an impressive pair of evil angel breasts.

 Eric Roberts (Surge of Power: Revenge of the Sequel, Hide In The Light) turns up in a pointless and annoying cameo.
-And despite the press release saying he plays the angel Gabriel, Michael Madsen (Red Handed, Lady Psycho Killer) plays Balthazar.
+And despite the press release saying he plays the angel Gabriel, Michael Madsen (Shark Season, Lady Psycho Killer) plays Balthazar.
 Sadly not the one who hung out with the Cylons either.

 Some of you can enjoy the cheese factor of an attack by a possessed doll that’s obviously the actor shaking it.
 Or a character carried off by a poorly rendered swarm of locusts.
 You may find Angels Fallen watchable.
 I didn’t.

 Angels Fallen will be available from Uncork’d Entertainment on January 14th on DVD and digital.